qwazr/search/src/doc/api/search/schema_search.md

 # Distributed search

 Call this API to execute a distributed search query.
-The search is executed over all indexes of a given schema.
+The search is executed over all indexes of the given schema.

 * **URL pattern**: http://{server_name}:9091/indexes/{schema_name}/*/search
 * **HTTP method**: POST